jstack-be/.github/guides/jstack-be-scoped-package-usage.md

 This should work for npm, yarn, and pnpm.
 If your project uses yarn 2+, use [yarn’s instructions](https://yarnpkg.com/configuration/yarnrc) for converting `.npmrc` to `.yarnrc.yml`

+## 4. Making sure your GitHub user has access to the package

+You should be able to see or search for the package(s) you want to use on [the jstack-be packages GitHub page](https://github.com/orgs/jstack-be/packages).
+If you can't, several things might be wrong.

+- Package access can be managed byt admins.
+Ask an admin to give you, or a team you are member of, access to the package.
+- It's possible that the package is related to a repository you don't have access to.
+Ask an admin, or a repository owner to give you, or a team you are member of, access to the package.

-## 4. Installing a @jstack-be scoped package in your project
+## 5. Installing a @jstack-be scoped package in your project

 Add a @jstack-be scoped package to your `package.json`